eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Gods/Shurima the Corpsemaker.md

 ---
 ![[Shurima Symbol.png|250]]     ![[Shurima.png|250]]

 Shurima the Corpsemaker is a powerful old man, worshipped by Moiloc.
-He is a keeper of secrets.
+He is the god of secrets.

 - **First Seen:** Session 1
 - **Status:** Alive